andymangold/gd1/course-sheet.md

 - How to cope with messy markup and adapt to accomplish goals
 - How hard it is to design a successful interface
 - How to balance features with experience
+- How to accept imperfection and work iteratively

 Precedence:
 - [Craig Mod - Twitter for Minimalists](http://craigmod.com/satellite/twitter_for_minimalists/)